 To do so it set up a Division of Structured Operations—a “bribes department”—which directed the payments through a series of offshore shell companies.
 Reading between the lines of the settlement it is easy to identify at least two former presidents, a vice-president, several ministers and the bosses of two state oil companies as recipients.
 No wonder the region has been talking about little else (apart from Donald Trump and some extreme weather) since Christmas.

-Governments and prosecutors have been stung into action.
+Governments and prosecutors have been stung IGNORE INTO action.
 Peru’s president, Pedro Pablo Kuczynski, has asked Odebrecht to withdraw from the country, where its contracts included one for a $7bn gas pipeline.
 A former deputy minister in Mr García’s government has been arrested.
 A prosecutor is poised to issue an arrest warrant against Alejandro Toledo, an ex-president who bought several expensive houses after leaving office (like Mr García, he denies wrongdoing).
 In Colombia a former deputy transport minister has admitted to taking a $6.5m bribe.
 In the Dominican Republic (bribes of $92m), Ecuador ($33.5m) and Venezuela ($98m), authorities are moving slowly, or not at all.
 In Panama ($59m) the supreme court is stalling a case against Ricardo Martinelli, a former president who lives in Miami and alleges persecution by his successor.

 Odebrecht was not alone.
 Other Brazilian construction companies employed similar methods.
 Corruption in public contracting is common globally, says José Ugaz, a Peruvian lawyer who heads Transparency International, a Berlin-based watchdog.
 But, he adds, there were some unique features in the Odebrecht scandal.